 Guilin Rice Noodles, Image by @studycli

-七 Exchange students enjoy free entry to scenic spots One of China’s most coveted tourist destinations since the 1960’s, Guilin has an array of sprawling urban parks, impressive landmarks and scenic spots tucked around every bend.
+七 The endless list of beautiful scenic spots One of China’s most coveted tourist destinations since the 1960’s, Guilin has an array of sprawling urban parks, impressive landmarks and scenic spots tucked around every bend.
 Spend your afternoon relaxing amidst the Osmanthus trees and wild (but friendly) monkeys of Seven Star Park, hike Tunnel Hill Mountain for an impeccable sunset view, and much, much more.

 八 Take incredible weekend trips Only have a few days between Chinese classes to go exploring?
 Luckily, Guilin is located within a mecca of fantastic getaway spots.
 Take an express bus to the Dragon’s Backbone Rice Terraces for a weekend of hiking between ancient villages and brilliant terraced mountains, or float down the Li River and arrive in the trendy back-packer haven of Yangshuo.
 Alternatively, a few hours on the fast train will deliver you directly to Hongkong, Shenzhen, Guangzhou or any one of the modern metropolitan cities located near Guilin.
 No matter what you decide to do this weekend, be inspired knowing that there are endless options for where to go next.